Cirrhosis Nursing Care Plan

 What is liver cirrhosis?

-Liver cirrhosis is a progressive and irreversible condition characterized by the replacement of healthy liver tissue with scar tissue, ultimately leading to impaired liver function.
-This chronic liver disease often arises from various factors, including excessive alcohol consumption, viral hepatitis, non-alcoholic fatty liver disease, and autoimmune liver diseases.
-As liver cirrhosis advances, it can culminate in end-stage liver disease, necessitating interventions such as liver transplantation.
+Liver cirrhosis or hepatic cirrhosis is a progressive and irreversible condition characterized by the replacement of healthy liver tissue with scar tissue, ultimately leading to impaired liver function.
+This chronic liver disease often arises from various factors, including excessive alcohol consumption, viral hepatitis, non-alcoholic fatty liver disease, and autoimmune liver diseases (National Institute of Diabetes and Digestive and Kidney Diseases, 2019a; Sharma & John, 2022).
+As cirrhosis advances, it can culminate in end-stage liver disease, necessitating interventions such as liver transplantation.

-One of the hallmarks of liver cirrhosis is portal hypertension, a condition where elevated pressure within the blood vessels supplying the liver leads to complications such as esophageal varices and ascites, or fluid accumulation in the abdomen.
+One of the hallmarks of liver cirrhosis is portal hypertension.
+In this condition, elevated pressure within the blood vessels supplying the liver leads to complications such as esophageal varices and ascites or fluid accumulation in the abdomen.
 Additionally, liver cirrhosis can result in hepatic encephalopathy, which manifests as altered mental status due to the liver's inability to detoxify harmful substances.

-Diagnosing liver cirrhosis typically involves a combination of clinical assessment, imaging studies, and liver biopsy to confirm the presence of scar tissue in liver cells.
-Elevated liver enzymes and imaging findings indicative of damage are common indicators.
-Treatment focuses on managing complications, addressing the underlying cause, and preventing further damage in the liver, like GI bleeding.
-For those with decompensated cirrhosis, liver transplant may be the only curative option.
+Treatment focuses on managing complications, addressing the underlying cause, and preventing further damage to the liver.
+For those with decompensated cirrhosis, a liver transplant may be the only curative option.
 Nursing diagnosis for cirrhosis involves vigilant monitoring for signs of liver failure, fluid retention, and mental status changes, as well as providing supportive care to optimize patient outcomes.

 Symptoms of cirrhosis

 Liver cirrhosis can manifest with a range of symptoms, which may vary in severity and presentation.
 Recognizing these symptoms is crucial for early detection and intervention.
-Some common symptoms include:
+Some common symptoms include (National Health Service, 2020; National Institute of Diabetes and Digestive and Kidney Diseases, 2019b):

 • Fatigue